neondatabase/website/content/docs/guides/prisma-tutorial.md

 INSERT INTO "Elements" VALUES  (10, 'Neon', 'Ne', 20.1797);
 ```

-To verify that the data was added, run:
+To verify that data was added, run:

 ```sql
 SELECT * FROM "Elements";